noam87/noamswebsite/content/r/political_views.md

 [libertarian socialist](https://en.wikipedia.org/wiki/Libertarian_socialism),
-though I certainly part ways here when it comes to their notion that abolishing the state altogether is somehow desirable (even if it *were* a possibility that exists anywhere outside the pipe-dreams of anarchists).
+though I certainly part ways here when it comes to their notion that abolishing the state altogether is somehow desirable (even if it *were* a possibility that exists anywhere outside the pipe-dreams of the anarchist's fancy).

 The political theorists who have influenced me most are [John Stuart Mill](/q/john_stuart_mill/),